TITLE 6 PRIMARY

 [6.50.14.10 NMAC - Rp, 6 NMAC 50.14.10, 09/01/2014]

 6.50.14.11 CLAIMS DETERMINATION: No school district, charter school or educational entity has the authority to accept or acknowledge liability for any workers' compensation claim.
-There is no liability for a workers' compensation claim until liability is acknowledged in writing by an authorized employee of the authority’s third party administrator.
+There is no liability for a workers' compensation claim until liability is acknowledged in writing by an authorized employee of the authority’s third-party administrator.

-[6.50.14.11 NMAC - Rp, 6 NMAC 50.14.11, 09/01/2014]
+[6.50.14.11 NMAC - Rp, 6 NMAC 50.14.11, 09/01/2014; A, 12/10/2024]

 6.50.14.12 WORKERS’ COMPENSATION IS THE EXCLUSIVE REMEDY: In any case where an insured under the authority’s workers’ compensation program is eligible to receive workers’ compensation benefits for an injury, the exclusive remedy for such injury is workers’ compensation benefits.
 Such injured insured shall have no claim for additional benefits under either the authority benefits or risk programs, including but not limited to underinsured, uninsured and unknown motorist coverages.
 Provided, however, this does not prohibit an insured from claiming benefits (in addition to workers’ compensation) if provided under a short or long-term disability policy, life insurance policy or medical benefits policy (so long as an insured is limited to one recovery for medical expenses).